-Probationary periods may not exceed 180 days for employees performing leadership and management positions, or for technical or specialised professional work, or 30 days for base-level employees.
-Employment of trainees may not exceed 180 days for employees in leadership and management positions, or technical or specialised professional work, or 90 days for base employees.
+Probationary periods may not exceed 180 days for employees performing leadership and management positions, or those in technical or specialised professional work, or 30 days for base-level employees.
+Employment of trainees may not exceed 180 days for employees in leadership and management positions or technical or specialised professional work, or 90 days for base employees.

-In no event may temporary employment be consecutive (eg, re-employ temporarily after the expiry of temporary employment) or last for more than one year.
+In no event may temporary employment be consecutive (eg, re-employing a temporary worker on a temporary basis) or last for more than one year.